top of page

 How CMS GeoScience overcomes the challenges of working in busy ports

 The nature and location of the site meant several logistical and safety challenges needed to be overcome.
-Tide and weather played a big part.
-Specific time constraints meant the job had a specific window and a tight deadline.
+Tide and weather played a big part, whilst time constraints meant the job had a specific window and a tight deadline.

-As with every project we work on at CMS GeoScience, the work was carried out with exacting precision, with every sample handled under rigorous protocols, fully documented, and stored in line with MMO/CEFAS standards.
+As with every project we do at CMS GeoScience, the work was carried out with exacting precision, with every sample handled under rigorous protocols, fully documented and stored in line with MMO standards.
 Our daily chain-of-custody transfer ensured the integrity of every single sub-sample.

 We maintained continuous communication with port operations, navigating the heavy marine traffic and tidal constraints with seamless coordination.
 Working closely with the PLA ensured that all project objectives were met safely and efficiently.

-We also worked with the PLA on logistics to arrange moorings, the collection of sample containers, the delivery of samples each day, adherence to chain of custody, so a big thanks goes to them.
+We also worked with the PLA on logistics to arrange moorings, the collection of sample containers, the delivery of samples each day and adherence to chain of custody, so a big thanks goes to them.

 “Throughout, CMS were flexible and adaptable to changing weather windows enabling a timely mobilisation to the Thames within a narrow weather window to execute the works on time and to budget,” added Jim Powell.